lawilson917/l_wilson_walkthrough/pages/about.md

 {% include feature/nav-menu.html sections="About the Collection;About the About Page" %}

 ## About the Collection

-Lily Wilson's demo collection for LSIS5830 Metadat for Digital Libraries, Spring 25 This site is generated using [CollectionBuilder-GH](https://collectionbuilding.github.io/gh/), a project to create a free and simple digital collection using [GitHub Pages](https://pages.github.com/) from:
+Lily Wilson's demo collection for LSIS5830 Metadata for Digital Libraries, Spring 25.

+This site is generated using [CollectionBuilder-GH](https://collectionbuilding.github.io/gh/), a project to create a free and simple digital collection using [GitHub Pages](https://pages.github.com/) from:

 - a CSV of collection metadata